Part 5 - Global warming levels (ii)

 Concatenate all models

-Now we have one entry for each model in the _tasmax_at_15
+Now we have one entry for each model in the tasmax_at_15_dict

-we want to concatenate all models into one DataArray.
+).
+Therefore we concatenate all models into one DataArray:

 over a new dimension named"models"